Acorda Therapeutics investor calls for company to explore sale

-(Reuters) - A New York-based hedge fund that owns 17 percent of Acorda Therapeutics Inc (ACOR.O) on Monday called on the U.S. developer of drugs targeting neurological disorders to explore a sale, according to a regulatory filing with the U.S. Securities and Exchange Commission.
+Aug 7 (Reuters) - A New York-based hedge fund which owns 17 percent of Acorda Therapeutics Inc called on the U.S. developer of drugs targeting neurological disorders on Monday to explore a sale of the company, according to a regulatory filing with the U.S. Securities and Exchange Commission.

 Scopia Capital Management LP published a letter it had sent to Acorda's board of directors on Monday informing the company that it had accumulated a 17 percent stake and requesting the appointment of a special committee of independent directors to oversee "a review of all strategic alternatives to maximize value," including a sale.